Anthropology (ANTH)

 May Be Stacked With: ANTH A454

-ANTH A655 Advanced Studies in Culture and Health 3 Credits
+ANTH A655 Culture and Health 3 Credits

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.